Professional, qualified, sophisticated investors: definitions

-We use the verb in the past tense because with the entry into force of the EU Crowdfunding Regulation these labels will have to be replaced with those established to standardize regulations and nomenclature throughout the European Union and facilitate cross-border capital raising.
+Originally the crowd investors had been divided into professional investors and retail investors, a distinction borrowed from the similar distinction that arose with traditional investment regulations.
+With the enactment of the EU Crowdfunding Regulation such labels will have to be replaced with those established to standardize regulations and nomenclatures throughout the European Union and facilitate cross-border capital raising.
+So today we find ourselves with many definitions that mean the same thing, or almost the same thing.

 The definition of a "professional investor" established by Consob describes "a person who possesses the experience, knowledge and expertise necessary to make informed investment decisions and to properly assess the risks he or she takes."